andyatkinson/andyatkinson.github.io/postgresql-tips.md

 WHERE tablename = 'table';
 ```

+Look for columns with few values, and indexes on those few values with low selectivity.
+Meaning, most values in the table are the same value.
+In index on that column would not be very selective, and given enough memory, PG would likely not use that index, preferring a sequential scan.

 ### Cancel or kill a process ID

 Get a PID with `select * from pg_stat_activity;`